‘The Young And The Restless’ Spoilers: Lauren Comes Clean, Gloria Schemes, Hilary Scrambles, And Billy Supports Victoria

 As Dylan pursues this case he will be into problems that could prove to be quite dangerous and Young and Restless spoilers note that his relationship with Sharon will suffer a great deal as a result of all that’s been happening.
 Viewers know that Steve Burton is leaving the role this month and teasers hint at heartbreak on the way.

 Gloria will continue to try to manipulate the situation at Fenmore’s to her advantage, but Lauren is determined to save the company and Young and Restless spoilers hint that she will soon make some big moves to turn things around, including reaching out to Eric Forrester for some help, notes Entertainment Weekly.
-As viewers know, Lauren spent some time over on Bold and Beautiful a number of years ago, having a quick fling with Eric, and the two will reconnect later this month as she considers her options.
+As viewers know, Lauren spent some time over on Bold and Beautiful a number of years ago, having a quick fling with Eric.
+The two will reconnect later this month as she considers her options.

 Chloe will face new questions regarding Bella’s paternity and Jill will have to back down on her matchmaker antics when Victoria puts on the pressure.
 There’s some action involving Neil, Lily, and Cane on the way, and Abby is working on finding a new direction for her life this week as well.
 The Young and the Restless spoilers hint at intense moments that will get viewers buzzing and people are curious to see where things will head next.